bioinfo-pf-curie/geniac/docs/renv.rst

 R with reproducible environments using renv package
 ***************************************************

-The `renv <https://rstudio.github.io/renv/>`_ package helps you to create reproducible environments for your R projects.
+The `renv <https://rstudio.github.io/renv/>`_ package helps you to create reproducible environments for your `R projects <https://www.r-project.org>`_.
 The ``renv.lock`` lockfile records the state of your project’s private library, and can be used to restore the state of that library as required. ``geniac`` can use a ``renv.lock`` lockfile to install all the package dependencies needed by your R environment.
 However, this is a use case which requires some manual configuration as explained below. ``geniac`` allows you to add as many tools as you wish using ``renv``.
 In this section, we provide an example using a tool with the label ``renvGlad``.

 .. important::